MesRot/BayesBall/README.md

 - The solution is tightly integrated to current database.
 	- It is faster to prototype when you integrate tightly to one database but changing the stack is big workload as you have to refactor quite a big portion of your codebase.
 The better solution is to write code around interfaces and this one major thing I would like to change (and change back to relational database).
 ##### How much does this cost?
 Database and import lambdas cost around 10 cents a month.
+You can stay under the free limits of the Rapid API so you don't have to pay for API tokens.

 ### TODO:
 1. Get the rapid-api-key from the secretsmanager instead of hardcoding it to samconfig.